sbaltodano/dsc-phase-1-project/GRP4_README.md

 **NOTE ON MUSICAL GENRE**:
 Initially, the musical genre seems to provide a substantial R.O.I. at first glance, but two caveats that should be named is that 1) There have been only 6 musical movies since 2010 and 2) The last musical movie was released back in 2017 which explains the continued upward trajetory it has which differs from the other genres.

-**3)** there is no correlation between director choice and a film's success.
-Film directors cannot me considered a characteristic of success, because there is no corelation between profits and director choice.
-Directors with experience directing five or more films do not have a higher profits on average.
+**3)** There is no correlation between director choice and a film's success.
+Film directors cannot be considered a characteristic of success, because there is no strong correlation between profits and director choice.
+Directors with experience directing 5 or more films do not have a higher profits on average.
 The director of a film is not a characteristic of the success of a film.

 More research will need to be done on the characteristics that impact successful films, but from our preliminary research it's clear that the genre choice and the film's reach have a direct impact on success and must be considered when deciding which type of movies we will create.